FabianDirli/HWModWS24/chapter3/running_light/task.md

 where `clk` is the clock signal, `res_n` an asynchronous, low-active, reset signal and `leds` the output of the module.

-- Consider the different LED patterns below (drawn for `LEDS_WIDTH=8`) and choose one for your implementation.
+- Consider the different LED patterns below and choose one for your implementation.

 ![LED Patterns](.mdata/led_patterns.svg)